 Prehistoric people were the first to form clay into pots, and today ceramic products zoom into outer space NASA’s Shuttle Orbiter.
 Look at cultures from around the world as students consider the creation, design and function of clay objects.

-Contents: 7 activity centres, including reproduced clay objects such as an Egyptian necklace, an Islamic tile, an African pot, a Mexican "Pretty Lady" fetish, clay samples and teacher's notes.
+Contents: 7 activity centres, including reproduced clay objects such as an Egyptian necklace, an Islamic tile, an African pot, a Mexican "Pretty Lady", clay samples and teacher's notes.
 (Junior/Intermediate)

 Explore the science of sound, discover musical instruments from around the world, and climb the musical family tree!
 This diverse School Case allows students the opportunity to create musical instruments out of everyday objects and perform their own compositions.
 Mozart, look out!

 Contents: 7 activity centres; 9 instruments including: an African drum, a Mexican vessel flute and Tibetan cymbals, a board game focusing on stringed instruments, activity cards, and teacher's notes.
-(Junior/Int)
+(Intermediate)

 China: 3,000 Years of Culture